 I am an attachment based psychoanalytic psychotherapist practicing in Crouch End & Muswell Hill.
 Beginning with a free 'getting to know you' session I offer a warm, pragmatic, open and human approach to both individuals and couples and have twenty years experience working with a wide range of clinical issues, including depression and anxiety and generalised anxiety disorders.

 Training, qualifications & experience

 After a lengthy involvement with humanistic approaches I trained in psychodynamic psychotherapy in 1997, followed by a further degree in transpersonal approaches, and a professional involvement in the International and European Societies for the study of trauma and dissociation.
-I am particularly interested in working with depression, generalised anxiety disorder, and intimacy and relationship problems.
-Sometimes these are related to childhood sexual or physical abuse, alternatively they may be connected to an emotionally absent father, a depressed mother or simply to caretaking miss-attunements to the child's needs, especially in the early years.
-Other clinical interests include life stage difficulties, identity confusion, relational co-dependence, sexual dysfunction and extramarital affairs.
+I am particularly interested in working with depression, dissociation, generalised anxiety disorder, and intimacy and relationship problems.
+Sometimes these are related to childhood sexual or physical abuse, alternatively they may be connected to an emotionally absent father, a depressed mother or simply to caretaking miss-attunements in the early years, even by otherwise loving parents.

 In addition to a private practice in North London working with individuals and couples, I lecture on childhood abuse trauma and dissociation, and psychodynamic and person centred counselling, in a variety of settings including the Bowlby Centre and the College of North East London.
 I am clinical director of Counselling Initiatives which provides low cost open-ended counselling in the community, and I work with addictions through my involvement with the Sporting Chance Clinic where I run the equine psychotherapy program.